ILIAS-eLearning/ILIAS/Modules/Survey/README.md

 * A **Question Constraint** imposes a constraint on a question of the survey.
 * A **Survey Run** represents the current state of a user progress during a survey (access to pages, finished state)
 * An **Answer** represents an answer given by a user during a Survey Run.
+* A **Invitation** invites a user to participate in a survey by adding a task to his/her task list.

 ## Survey Question Pool